projectx-codehagen/Badget/README.md

 </p>
 <br/>

 ## Introduction

+Welcome to ProjectX, where we're ushering in a new era of financial management.
+Leveraging cutting-edge AI, ProjectX redefines how you track, analyze, and optimize your finances, ensuring smarter, more secure financial decisions.

+With ProjectX, gain unparalleled insights into your spending habits and financial patterns, empowering you to budget better and experience more.
+Trusted by the world's most innovative companies, ProjectX is here to revolutionize your financial management experience.

+## What we are using

 Lets goooo - Next.js 14, Turborepo, Drizzle ORM, Planetscale, Clerk, Resend, React Email, Shadcn/ui, and Stripe.
 <br/>